paforsey/GettingandCleaningData/README.md

-#  GettingandCleaningData
- Getting and Cleaning Data Course Project
+#  Getting and Cleaning Data Course Project

-Script Description
+#  Script Description

 The script run_analysis.R performs the following operations:
 1 )  Installs and loads plyr and dplyr packages.